sethyuan/orca-plugin-template/plugin-docs/types/orca.md

 [`BeforeHookPred`](#beforehookpred)

-A predicate function that returns true if the command should proceed, false to cancel
+A predicate function that returns true if the command should proceed, false to cancel.
+The first parameter is the command ID, followed by the arguments of the command being monitored.

 ###### Returns